Post-Closing Adjustments Sample Clauses

 Post-Closing Adjustments.
 As soon as practicable (and in no event more than 90 calendar days) after the Closing, Seller shall prepare and deliver to Buyer, in accordance with this Agreement (including Exhibit “D”) and generally accepted accounting principles, a statement (herein called the “Final Settlement Statement”) setting forth each adjustment or payment that was not finally determined as of the Closing and showing the calculation of such adjustments.
 Within fifteen calendar days after receipt of the Final Settlement Statement, Buyer shall deliver to Seller a written report containing any changes that Buyer proposes be made to the Final Settlement Statement.
 The parties shall undertake to agree with respect to the amounts due pursuant to such post-Closing adjustment no later than 60 calendar days thereafter.
 If no such agreement can be reached, either Party may refer the matter to arbitration.
 The date upon which such agreement is reached or upon which the Final Purchase Price is established, shall be herein called the “Final Settlement Date”.
 In the event that (1) the Final Purchase Price is more than the Closing Amount, Buyer shall pay to Five States in immediately available funds the amount of such difference, or (2) the Final Purchase Price is less than the Closing Amount, Seller shall pay to Buyer in immediately available funds the amount of such difference.
 Payment by Buyer or Seller shall be made within five calendar days of the Final Settlement Date.

 Post-Closing Adjustments.
-The Buyer and the Seller agree that the Purchase Price may be further adjusted after the Closing Date in accordance with the provisions of Section 2 of this Agreement.
+The Buyer and the Sellers agree that the Purchase Price will be further adjusted after the Closing Date in accordance with the provisions of Section 2 of this Agreement.

 Post-Closing Adjustments.
 Notwithstanding anything to the contrary contained in this Section 8, (i) if the amount of the real property taxes and assessments payable with respect to the Property for any period before Closing is determined to be more than the amount of such real property taxes and assessments that is prorated herein (in the case of the current year) or that was paid by Seller (in the case of any prior year), due to a reassessment of the value of the Property or otherwise, Seller and Buyer shall promptly adjust the proration of such real property taxes and assessments after the determination of such amounts, and Seller shall pay to Buyer any increase in the amount of such real property taxes and assessments applicable to any period before Closing and Buyer shall be responsible for payment of the same, even if the same are so-called “escaped assessments” which are not liens against the Property; provided, however, that Seller shall not be required to pay to Buyer any portion of such increase that is payable by Tenants under their respective Leases; and (ii) if the amount of the real property taxes and assessments payable with respect to the Property for any period before Closing is determined to be less than the amount of such real property taxes and assessments that is prorated herein (in the case of the current year) or that was paid by Seller (in the case of any prior year), due to an appeal of the taxes by Seller, a reassessment of the value of the Property or otherwise, Seller and Buyer shall promptly adjust the proration of such real property taxes and assessments after the determination of such amounts (net of any costs incurred by Seller in connection with pursuing any appeal thereof), and (A) Buyer shall pay to Seller any refund received by Buyer representing such a decrease in the amount of such real property taxes and assessments applicable to any period before Closing; provided, however, that Buyer shall not be required to pay to Seller any portion of such refund (other than a portion of such refund equal to the amount of all costs incurred by Seller in connection with pursuing any appeal thereof) which is payable to Tenants under their respective Leases; and (B) Seller shall be entitled to retain any refund received by Seller representing such a decrease in the amount of such real property taxes and assessments applicable to any period before Closing; provided, however, that Seller shall pay to Buyer that portion of any such refund, after first deducting a...